pandarik/nosql-challenge/README.md

-# nosql-challenge - Eat Safe, Love - README
+# ## Eat Safe, Love  README

-nosql-challenge Module 12 Challenge - The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating
+nosql-challenge Module 12 Challenge
-## Eat Safe, Love - README
+The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating

 # Introduction
 Eat Safe, Love is a project that focuses on analyzing and managing food establishment data.
 This project utilizes a MongoDB database to store information about food establishments, including their names, types, addresses, ratings, and more.
 The data is provided in a JSON format and can be imported into MongoDB using the provided instructions.